Event Planning Guide

 It is important to publicize your event through several channels to ensure desired attendance.
 The following are effective publicity outlets:

-Calendar and Duke Law Daily: The first and most important information you will need to complete in the event manager questionnaire is the calendar section.
+Calendar and Duke Law Daily: The Special Event Request requires a title and a calendar description.
 Here you will have the opportunity to provide a brief description of your event as well as URL.
 Once these have been completed, the description of your event will be added to the master calendar.
 Calendar items are automatically added to the Duke Law Daily and appear starting two days before the event.
 The Daily is sent every morning classes are in session to all Law School students, faculty, and staff.

 Media Coverage: The communications office may assist in promoting your event to the media; you must contact the communications office one month prior to your event to discuss options.
-Contact Frances Presma, assistant director of communications, at email@example.com.
+Contact Communications at email@example.com.

-Additional invitations: If you are planning a major event and would like to invite alumni, contact Anna Walker, director of alumni relations, at email@example.com.
+Additional invitations: If you are planning a major event and would like to invite alumni, contact the Alumni and Development Office at firstname.lastname@example.org.

 After an event is over, it is still not complete until all the necessary follow-up has been completed and all loose ends have been tied up.
 Following an event make sure to:

-- Document event process and make notes for areas for improvement, in order for the next group to benefit from your experience
+- Document event process and make notes for areas for improvement, for the next group to benefit from your experience.